Thousand Transformations – Hand Forged 1045 Carbon Steel Katana Sword

 | Blade Steel | 1045 Carbon Steel, Special Process |

-| Total Length | 102.0 cm / 40.2 inches |
+| Total Length | 102.0 cm / 40.2 in |

-| Blade Length | 72.0 cm / 28.3 inches |
+| Blade Length | 72.0 cm / 28.3 in |

 | Blade Width | 3.2 cm |

-| Weight | 1040 g / 36.7 oz (net) |
+| Weight | 1040 g / 36.7 oz |

 | Heat Treatment | Temper |